grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 # (flipperzero)-wifi-password-grabber

-To extract passwords from .pcap files extracted with your flipper zero (or others) without using wireshark and others analyzers.
-You'll need to follow these steps:
+To extract passwords from .pcap files extracted with your Flipper Zero (or other tools), this is an "all-in-one" tool.
+You'll just need to follow these steps:
+`* at the end of the page you can find a tip to catch pcap file with your Flipper Zero`

 ### Dependecies
 subprocess.run